LI7XI/AudioAnalyzerDocs/docs/examples/rms-peak-loudness.md

 <span style="color: #54c0ea;" >Blue</span> line is RMS.

 You may notice that Loudness looks so different, that's because it's using a `Like-a` filter.

+Check out how this skin was made [here](/docs/usage-examples/combine-types/rms-peak-loudness.md)